Data-Driven Distributed Stochastic Model Predictive Control with Closed-Loop Chance Constraint Satisfaction: Distributed Data-driven constraint tightening

 \section{Distributed Data-driven constraint tightening}

-In the following, we derive a distributed, data-driven and optimization-free algorithm based on scenario optimization as proposed in \cite{Hewing2019}, to obtain the tightening of nominal state and input constraints in (\ref{eq:dsmpc_tightened_state}) and (\ref{eq:dsmpc_tightened_input}).
-The proposed tightening allows to satisfy the chance constraints (\ref{eq:constraints}) in a non-conservative manner, meaning that if a constraint on the nominal state $z_i(t)$ is active, the probability of the real state $x_i(t)$ and applied input $u_i(t)$ violating the constraints is exactly $1\!-\!p_{i,j}^x$ and $1\!-\!p_{i,j}^u$ as specified in \eqref{eq:constraints}.
-Compared to related robust approaches, such as \cite{Conte2013}, the proposed design procedure avoids the solution of a distributed optimization problem involving bilinear matrix inequalities to determine the constraint tightening, by making use of samples of the closed-loop error according to the dynamics~\eqref{eq:error_dynamics}.
+In the following, we derive a distributed and data-driven algorithm by extending the centralized version in \cite{Hewing2019}, to obtain the tightening of nominal state and input constraints in (\ref{eq:dsmpc_tightened_state}) and (\ref{eq:dsmpc_tightened_input}), based on scenario rather than distributed numerical optimization.
+Scenario optimization (see e.g., \cite{Calafiore2005}, \cite{Campi2011}) allows us to perform the tightening based on $N_s$ samples of the disturbance sequence $W^{(l)}$ with $l \in \{1, \cdots , N_s \}$.
+With probability $1- \beta$, the resulting tightening ensures satisfaction of the chance constraints (\ref{eq:constraints}) in a non-conservative manner, meaning that if a constraint on the nominal state $z_i(t)$ or input $v_i(t)$ is always active, the probability of the real state $x_i(t)$ or applied input $u_i(t)$, respectively, violating the constraints is exactly $1\!-\!p_{i,j}^x$ and $1\!-\!p_{i,j}^u$ as specified in \eqref{eq:constraints}.
+Thereby, the probability $1-\beta$ is related to the number of considered samples $N_s$ of the disturbance sequence.
+Compared to related robust approaches, such as~\cite{Conte2013}, the proposed design procedure avoids the solution of a distributed optimization problem involving bilinear matrix inequalities to determine the constraint tightening, by instead making use of samples of the closed-loop error according to the dynamics~\eqref{eq:error_dynamics}.